Another Blood Pressure Drug Valsartan Recalled for Possible Cancer RiskFebruary 6, 2019

 The CDC estimates that as many as 1,000 deaths each day are the result of high blood pressure; as many as 7 out of 10 U.S. adults with high blood pressure use medications to treat the condition.
 With numbers this high, the blood pressure drug recalls are particularly alarming.
-Clients who have suffered injury as a result of taking a dangerous blood pressure drug—or other prescription drug—can be limited in their ability to meet related medical expenses, however USClaims can help.
+Clients who are involved in a valsartan recall lawsuit due to suffering injury as a result of taking this dangerous blood pressure drug—or other prescription drugs—can be limited in their ability to meet related medical expenses, however USClaims can help.
 The pre-settlement funding offered by USClaims can help your clients pay the unexpected expenses related to their dangerous drug injuries in anticipation of a court judgment or settlement.

 At USClaims, we offer pre-settlement funding, if a case is qualified for pre-settlement funding then we would purchase a portion of the proceeds of the anticipated court judgment or settlement for some cash now.
 USClaims only gets paid if a case is won or has reached a settlement!
 Apply now or call us today at 1-877-USCLAIMS to learn more.